Data Delivery Service

 - If a record was updated and then deleted after the “as of” date of the execution, DDS will simply report the record was deleted.

 Optionally, you can configure a DDS job to compress files.
-In this case, DDS uses simple gzip compression.
-Any standard gzip decompression tool should work to decompress the files.
+DDS uses PKZIP compression, so any standard ZIP decompression tool can be used to unzip the files.